Identify and Prevent Mortgage Fraud in Your Financial Institution

 How we can help

 While looking out for fraudster activity is essential, a strong quality control program can help your institution prevent fraud in the future.
-CLA Bankers Advisory provides re-verification services, mortgage quality control, and employee education to help residential mortgage lenders meet industry quality standards.
+CLA’s mortgage advisory services team provides re-verification services, mortgage quality control, and employee education to help residential mortgage lenders meet industry quality standards.